lindenb/jvarkit/docs/FindAllCoverageAtPosition.md

       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
+    --hide-cigar
+      Hide Cigar operators
+      Default: false
+    --left-align
+      Left-aligns any indels in the read data contained in a BAM or CRAM file.
+      The same indel can often be placed at multiple positions and still represent the same haplotype.
+While it is a commonly used convention to place an indel at the left-most position
+      Default: false
     -Q, --mapq
       Min mapping quality.
 Dicard reads having MAPQ < 'x'
       Default: 1